Ralph Sheldon: Scholarly activities

 Sheldon's wife died childless in 1663, perhaps of the plague, after which he devoted himself wholly to genealogy, heraldry and antiquities and drew up a Catalogue of the Nobility of England since the Norman Conquest.
 He created a library at Weston that was catalogued by his fellow antiquary Anthony Wood.
 He also kept a cabinet of curiosities.
 Sheldon again travelled to Rome in 1667, to spend three years there expanding his collection.
 He was described by Wood as "a munificent favourer of learning and learned men".

 Sheldon granted a stipend to the antiquary John Vincent and bought from him a major collection of manuscripts which had belonged to his father, Augustine Vincent, the Windsor Herald (c.
 1584–1626).
 This and many of his own possessions he bequeathed to the College of Arms.

+His library was sold in 1781.

 Tapestry maps

-After the Restoration, Sheldon ordered copies to be woven of two of the tapestry maps, those of Worcestershire and Oxfordshire, first commissioned around 1590 by his great-grandfather, also named Ralph Sheldon.
+After the Restoration, Sheldon ordered copies to be woven of two of the tapestry maps, those of Worcestershire and Oxfordshire, first commissioned around 1590 by his great-grandfather, also named Ralph Sheldon (1537–1613).
 Each of the four originals centred on a county in which members of the family lived, held land and had friends: Gloucestershire, Worcestershire, Warwickshire and Oxfordshire.
 The copies of each map itself were almost exact, while the decorative borders were updated in style.

 The two later maps and the earlier one of Warwickshire were sold at auction with the contents of Weston in 1781, to Horace Walpole.
 They were presented to Lord Harcourt, who built a room for them at Nuneham Courtenay.
 They later passed to the Yorkshire Philosophical Society.
 The Oxfordshire map is now displayed at the Ashmolean Museum, Oxford and that of Warwickshire is in the Market Hall Museum, Warwick.
 That of Worcestershire is in store in the Victoria and Albert Museum, London.